Skip to content

 Development Mode

-Enable dev mode for local development without ALB:
+Enable dev mode for local development without ALB.
+See Development Mode for full details.

 export COGNITO_AUTH_DEV_MODE=true